FrankDocu/Lichess-Development-Onboarding/Handling-coach-requests.md

 * The user must have verified FIDE title on Lichess (see [Handling title verification requests](Handling-title-verification-requests))
 * The user must have experience with chess coaching in an online environment

-When the requirements are fulfilled and if applicant is approved, the user should be given the ROLE_COACH role and informed.
+When the requirements are fulfilled and if the applicant is approved, the user should be given the ROLE_COACH role and informed.
 The user can then edit their coach page on https://lichess.org/coach/edit